-After you register your class or children, select your delivery windows so we can send the plants to your school or designated in time for growing season.
+After you register your class or children, select your delivery windows so we can send the plants to your school or designated address in time for the growing season.
 Make sure each student gets their own cabbage to grow at home or in your school’s garden.
 Use our custom lesson plans to incorporate cabbage gardening into your class activities throughout the year.

 1. Enter your zipcode to check eligibility

 2. Choose your shipping window

 Please select the window during which you would like your cabbages to be delivered.

 Our order window for Spring will be open from 1/10 - 3/21.
 Please mark your calendar and come back to place your order.

 3. Enter your quantity

 Please enter the number of cabbages you would like for your third grade class if you are a teacher.
 If you are a parent, please select how many third graders you have in your household.